root-project/root/graf2d/doc/v604/index.md

 - The hollow fill style was not rendered correctly.
   (see https://sft.its.cern.ch/jira/browse/ROOT-6841)
 - Better line width matching with screen and pdf output.
+- Text color was ignored.
+It was always black.

 ### TPad